SeaQL/seaql.github.io/SeaORM/docs/12-whats-next/01-whats-next.md

 We still remember the time when we first [introduced SeaORM](https://www.sea-ql.org/blog/2021-09-20-introducing-sea-orm/) to the Rust community two years ago.

-Today, many open-source projects, a handful of startups and many more closed-source projects are using SeaORM.
+Today, many open-source projects, many startups and companies are using SeaORM.
 If your company is using SeaORM and would like to be featured, please [submit a testimonial](https://forms.office.com/r/YbeqfTAgkJ).

 If you are using SeaORM, please participate in the [Community Survey](https://www.sea-ql.org/community-survey).
 Your response will influence the decisions we'd make regarding the project's future.
 In particular, is the current feature set good enough to be regarded 'stable'?
 Shall we name this release a `1.0`?
 Or shall we mark this release as `LTS` and support it for long?
 Will this drive adoption or hamper progress?